flutter/flutter/specs/runloop.md

 2. If *remaining time* is less than or equal to zero, exit this algorithm.
-3. Let *task list* be the list of tasks in the *relevant task queue* that have bits that, when 'or'ed with *filter bits*, are non-zero;
-   whose required budget is less than or equal to *remaining time*;
-   and whose due time, if any, has been reached.
+3. Let *task list* be the list of tasks in the *relevant task queue* that have bits that, when 'and'ed with *filter bits*, are equal to *filter bits*, whose required budget is less than or equal to *remaining time*; and whose due time, if any, has been reached.
 4. If *task list* is empty, then if *idle rule* is "sleep" then return to step 1, otherwise, exit this algorithm.
 5. Sort *task list* by the priority of each task, highest first.